mitsuhasasxc/mlai-berkeley-pracapp-coupons/README.md

 We will create a design that will show:
 1. How many people have accepted coupons
 2. How many coupons does a person accept

+Final Objective:
+Provide a brief report that highlights: The differences between customers who did and did not accept the coupons

+We will create a design that will show:
+1. How many people have accepted coupons
+2. How many coupons does a person accept
+3. What type of coupon is more accepted